HL7/fhir-sirb/input/pagecontent/additional_implementation_requirements.md

-## Implementation Requirements and Considerations

 The Capability Statement does not capture all of the necessary functionality for sIRB IG compliance.
-This section explains other necessary and optional functionality.
+This page explains other necessary and optional functionality.

 The sIRB IG assumes that the implementer is familiar with the [SDC Specification]( http://hl7.org/fhir/uv/sdc/StructureDefinition/sdc-questionnaireresponse).
 <br>